smurthys/smurthys.github.io/engagement/contact.md

 Please contact me if you have difficulty accessing it.

 **PS**: If you have my e-mail address, I respectfully ask you not share it with others without first checking with me.
-I receive high volume of mails and like to avoid somehow not noticing genuine e-mails and the senders feeling ignored.
+I receive high volume of mails and like to avoid a situation of not noticing genuine e-mails and the senders feeling ignored.
 Thank you for your understanding and cooperation.

 #### Engagement links